Development Manager for Board Relations and Individual GivingAugust 23, 2021

 About the Role

-Reporting to the Director of Development, the Development Manager will play a critical role in fundraising to support NYLPI’s program operation and further its growth goals.
-The Development Manager will be charged with improving individual giving systems, supporting and performing direct fundraising by engaging, cultivating, and soliciting individual donors, and assisting in the overall efforts of the development department.
+Reporting to the Director of Development, the Development Manager will play a critical role in fundraising to support NYLPI’s program operation, deepen board relationships, and further the organization’s growth goals.
+The Development Manager will be charged with serving as the liaison to the board, improving individual giving systems, supporting and performing direct fundraising by engaging, cultivating, and soliciting individual donors, and assisting in the overall efforts of the development department.

-Serving as a key member of the NYLPI team, the Development Manager will provide support in all areas of fundraising, including:
+Serving as a key member of the NYLPI team, the Development Manager will provide support in all areas of fundraising, including the following:

 Cultivation and Solicitation of New Donors